 Below are a few of our favorites, from Nest to Netatmo, so you can run a more efficient system and cut back on exuberant costs.
-Well, at least until the next vortex hits.
+Well, at least until the cold snap hits.